 On the other hand, if the player is mentally engaged and focuses on all the details that go into being a great shooter, their shooting percentage will increase.
 Great shooters have spent time working on the details of shooting a basketball, and they are now using muscle memory for them.

 Here is a breakdown of the shooting details that you should be focusing on.

-- Show hands and be down ready before the ball comes to you.
+- Show hands and be down ready for your shot before the ball comes to you.